baedori99/Note/docs/plugins/CreatedModifiedDate.md

 > [!warning]
 > If you rely on `git` for dates, make sure `defaultDateType` is set to `modified` in `quartz.config.ts`.
 >
-> Depending on how you [[hosting|host]] your Quartz, the `filesystem` dates of your local files may not match the final dates.
+> Depending on how you [[docs/hosting|host]] your Quartz, the `filesystem` dates of your local files may not match the final dates.
 In these cases, it may be better to use `git` or `frontmatter` to guarantee correct dates.

 ## API